What Is Lintel?

 3. Brick Lintel

 Brick lintels are provided with hard, well burnt first-class brick.
-It can be constructed as bricks on end, bricks on edge, and coursed bricks laid horizontally over openings.
+It can be constructed as bricks on the end, bricks on the edge and coursed bricks laid horizontally over openings.

 Brick lintels are structurally not very strong.
 The drop of the brick lintel depends on the span and is built over temporary wooden centering.